-We are a team of mental health and physical health professionals that provide assessment and treatment to young people when eating has become difficult, either a young person has lost a lot of weight and is wanting to continue to lose weight but is becoming physical unwell due to this, or a young person is using other ways, such as over exercising or vomiting to try to control their weight.
+Part of the Child and Adolescent Mental Health Service (CAMHS), Alder Hey Eating Disorder Service for Young People (EDYS) is a team of mental health and physical health professionals that provide assessment and treatment to young people when eating has become difficult, either a young person has lost a lot of weight and is wanting to continue to lose weight but is becoming physical unwell due to this, or a young person is using other ways, such as over-exercising or vomiting to try to control their weight.

-What age group does your service work with?
+What age group does Alder Hey Eating Disorder Service for Young People (EDYS) service work with?

 Young people up to aged 18 and their families.

-Are you limited to working with people from a specific geographical area?
+Are you limited to working with young people from a specific geographical area?